osmosis-labs/osmosis/docs/README.md

       Integrate
     </div>
     <div class="text">
-      List your own token on osmosis
+      List your own token on Osmosis
     </div>
   </a>